SirDagen/php-beautiful-numbers/README.md

 I see a tree on the hill.
 ```

-When you display very large numbers this function automatically rounds to the given accuracy (Deutsch, English):
+When you display large numbers this function automatically rounds to the given accuracy (Deutsch, English):

 ```html
 Ich sehe 120.000 Bäume auf dem Hügel.   (= 122823) [Genauigkeit: 2 Stellen]